codedit334/React_Capstone_Project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse.
+I would like to thank Microverse for giving me the opportunity to work on this project.

+Original design idea by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>